-Moving on now to consider that the world electric vehicle sales in recent years. is in the middle of a global energy crisis However, in countries such as Indonesia, of unprecedented depth and complex-India and Brazil, the sales are far behind. ity, according to the International Energy The research conducted by Bloomberg Agency.
-The global policy discussion about New Energy Finance argues that the gap energy has changed because of the crisis. is caused by a lack of infrastructure, low For example, the importance of energy consumer awareness, and limited access to security as a policy goal has increased, finance. but also the importance of increasing the resilience of our energy and transport sys-Looking ahead to 2023, some newsworthy tems.
-Energy resilience could be defined as trends could be the development of hydrothe ability to avoid, prepare for, minimise, gen, the implementation of vehicle-togrid technology, the potential success of adapt to, and recover from unanticipated disruptions in order to ensure the continu-Chinese export of electric vehicle and the ity of the energy supply.
-Both the resilience kick-start of sales of heavy duty electric and energy security focus can influence the trucks, but also even more policy decifuture of electromobility. sions such as European battery regulation, AFIR (Regulation on the Deployment of Alternative Fuel Infrastructure), the revi-Challenges and possibilities sion of Energy performance of buildings Finally, another finding in the field of directive (EPBD) and the Emissions Trading electromobility is the gap in sales between System (ETS) for transport.
+Moving on now to consider that the world is in the middle of a global energy crisis However, in countries such as Indonesia, of unprecedented depth and complexity, according to the International Energy The research conducted by Bloomberg Agency.
+The global policy discussion about New Energy Finance argues that the gap energy has changed because of the crisis. is caused by a lack of infrastructure, low For example, the importance of energy security as a policy goal has increased, finance. but also the importance of increasing the resilience of our energy and transport systems.
+Energy resilience could be defined as trends could be the development of hydrothe ability to avoid, prepare for, minimise, adapt to, and recover from unanticipated disruptions in order to ensure the continuity of the energy supply.
+Both the resilience and energy security focus can influence the future of electromobility.

-developed markets and emerging markets.
-Countries such as China, Western Europe, and the USA have seen rapid growth in
+Finally, another finding in the field of electromobility is the gap in sales between developed markets and emerging markets.
+Countries such as China, Western Europe, and the USA have seen rapid growth in electric vehicle sales in recent years.
+India and Brazil, the sales are far behind. consumer awareness, and limited access to